dotrihoang2012/Gapps-Kapps-For-KaiOS/README.md

 *THIS README.md IS PROVIDED FOR DEVELOPMENT PURPOSES.
 I AM NOT RESPONSIBLE FOR ANY DAMAGE, DATA LOSS, OR BRICKED DEVICES THAT MAY OCCUR DURING OR AFTER THE INSTALLING PROCESS FOR ANY REASON, UNDER ANY CIRCUMSTANCE, WITH NO EXCEPTIONS.*

-**If you're worried about installing, install manually in the store or install third-party webapps in WebIDE.**
+If you're worried about installing, install manually in the store or install third-party webapps in WebIDE.

 <details>
-  <summary>I acknowledge the risks of what I'm doing and ready to proceed</summary>
+  <summary>I acknowledge what's going on and ready to proceed</summary>

 ## Requirements